fedelopez/hazelcast-finch-demo/readme.md

-Trial of Hazelcast, Finch and RXJs
+Hazelcast trial using Finch as backend and RXJs as front-end

-Use chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security
+`Use chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security`

-Todo: use RxJS-DOM CORS
+Todo:

+* Map/reduce
+* Use RxJS-DOM to trial and so that we don't need to disable cors on the browser